nugusu20/DevOps-Linux/week2/README.md

 ## ✅ Summary of Week 2
 In this week we learned:
-- How to create and run Bash scripts (#/bin/bash, chmod +x).
+- How to create and run Bash scripts (`#!/bin/bash`, `chmod +x`).
 - How to use conditions to check files and directories.
 - How to loop through files and display results in a formatted table.
-- How to filter and count errors in log files using grep.
+- How to filter and count errors in log files using `grep`.
-- How to extract specific columns from CSV files using awk.
+- How to extract specific columns from CSV files using `awk`.